ubikorp/astro-lacking/src/content/post/playlists/2018-08-07-crippling-self-doubt.md

   artist_slug: sir-millard-mulch
   notes: Arnault the Dwarf!
 - sequence: 32
-  song: Baby's On To Me
+  song: Baby’s On To Me
   artist: The Rock*A*Teens
   artist_slug: rock-a-teens
   notes: Slow and pained